The Doctor and his latest companion.

 They lock the Dalek in the room, while the Doctor zaps back (to Rory at the beginning) and forth for a while, getting himself out of the Pandorica, fixing time loops and leaving messages

 .
 And Amelia, here's a drink.
-He's grabbed a fez somewhere along there.
+He's grabbed a fez from a mannequin in the museum.

 And little Amelia has vanished.
 Meanwhile, the Dalek has been Restooorrrrred.